Skip to content

 Have the experience of a lifetime with this Cenote and Hiking Adventure in Jaragua National Park.

 Island Life Tips: Hire a local guide through the El Cajuil visitor center for hiking beyond the main attractions.
 They know where to find the cave paintings, the best wildlife viewing spots, and which trails are passable after rain.
-Wear sturdy closed-toe shoes, long pants for the thorny vegetation, and carry twice the water you think you’ll need in this desert climate.
+Wear sturdy closed-toe shoes, long pants for the thorny vegetation, and carry twice the water you think you’ll need in this dry climate.

 click to see more images